sweetest-framework/sweetest/README.md

 ## License

-This project is licensed under the Apache 2.0 license, see [LICENSE].
+This project is licensed under the Apache 2.0 license, see [license file](LICENSE).